top of page

 Instructions

-An everyday vegetable fancied up for Christmas - Roasted Balsamic Baby Carrots.
-Shades of red, orange and green for the holidays.
+An everyday vegetable fancied up for Christmas - Roasted Balsamic Baby Carrots with shades of red, orange and green for the holidays deepened by the colors and flavors of an aged balsamic from Modena.

 Ingredients